AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 ## Objective {#objective}

-This document explains how the theme is built, how to customize it, and how to test it using live AEM content.
+This document explains how the AEM site theme is built, how to customize it, and how to test it using live AEM content.
 After reading you should:

 * Understand the basic structure of the site theme and how to edit it.
 * See how to test your theme customizations using real AEM content via local proxy.